Award Winners2005 2006 2007 2008 2009 2010 2011 2012 2013

 Richard Hindley was the instigator of Shenfield CC's association with the Jack Petchey Foundation and did a fantastic job as Co-ordinator until the end of 2008.

 With effect from January 2009 the awards scheme was revised again.
-SCC is still placed on the Jack Petchey Gold Award Scheme but this has been redefined to offer 9 awards a year.
-There are to be 3 nominations in each of the Spring, Summer and Autumn seasons, each award being worth £200.
+SCC is still placed on the Jack Petchey Gold Award Scheme but this was redefined and this year (2014) offers 8 awards.
+There are 5 nominations for the Spring and Summer seasons, and 3 awards for the Autumn season, each being worth £200.

 The winners are chosen by those associated with the club, including colts' parents and the young people.
 Nomination forms are available in the clubhouse and, when completed, should be posted in the nomination box.
 Winners are displayed on a colourful wall chart within the clubhouse.